"Self-Standing Dry Fire Targets 'Pop-Up!' and Will Make Dry Fire Training “Not Suck” and Be More Fun Than You Can Imagine!"

 Finally!
-Self-standing dry fire targets designed specifically for making dry fire easier, more fun and more effective.
+Self-standing Pop-Up! dry fire targets designed specifically for making dry fire easier, more fun and more effective.

 Even better...they're designed for easy setup, cheap shipping, easy storage, and maximum value for the shooter who demands the best for their dollar!

 Dry Fire Training With Tough Targets Is As Simple As...

 Pop 'em Up